robotsorcerer/robotsorcerer.github.io/about.md

-Hobbies: iCycle, iSkate, & iSwim.
+Hobbies: iCycle, iSwim & iSkate --in that order.

 `Gentle Bloke`. `Somewhere on the border of introverted and extroverted`. `Lover of Pun`. `Seeker of Truth`. `Science Guy`. `Teacher to some`. `Student of many`.